 Safety comes first when climbing any mountain.
-Therefore, your experience, personal physiology and health condition must be considered when determining number of days.
+Therefore, your experience, personal physiology and health condition must be considered before expedition start.
 Our Mount Meru guidelines include a complete gear list to help you prepare for a comfortable expedition and will provide more information about safety and the trek.

 ‘Adventure’ vs. ‘Comfort’

-Fair Travel™ offers an ‘Adventure’ style of climb – where you carry all your own gear plus the necessary food and equipment provided (~15 kg or 33 lbs) – or a ‘Comfort’ style of climb where porters, cooks and your guides make sure you can focus on the trek with quality of experience, great food and less physical strain.
+Fair Travel™ offers an ‘Adventure’ style of climb – where you carry your own gear (~15 kg or 33 lbs) – or a ‘Comfort’ style of climb where our porters, cooks and guides make sure you can focus on the trek with quality of experience, great food and minimal physical strain.

 Your guide and armed ranger